BCDevOps/keycloak-admin/keycloak_realm_builder/scripts/custom_usage/readme.md

 # - if running in prod SSO, make sure to enter the correct OTP
 # - if SiteMinder integration is needed, make sure the instance URL is `https://<env>.oidc.gov.bc.ca`
 # - if GitHub integration is needed, you will need to create a GitHub OAuth app first
+# - if running in production env, you will need to pass in OTP for auth
 ```

 2. realm configs